Of all known home remedies for head lice, neem oil is the most effective.

 Items that can't be washed (head hones, plush toys) can be sealed in a plastic bag for two weeks.
 That makes sure that any lice, even those that hatch from eggs while in the bag, are dead.

-On top of that you have to carefully vaccuum all the carpets, floors, seat covers, absolutely everything in your house...
+On top of that you have to carefully vacuum all the carpets, floors, seat covers, absolutely everything in your house.
 And don't forget the car!

-However, if you use a good neem oil or neem oil shampoo, I'd be very surprised if you'd have any problems at all getting rid of the pests.
+However, if you use a good neem oil or neem oil shampoo, I'd be very surprised if you'd have any problems at all getting rid of the pests, even if your additional eradication measures aren't as thorough as they could be.